 Price comparison

-As you can see from this interactive chart, when compared to other cordless blowers, the Dewalt DCBL772X1 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other cordless blowers, the Dewalt DCBL772X1 is on the average side of the price range.

 Therefore, this blower nicely fits in the expected budget for this kind of product.